Plugin Boilerplate & Structure

 Extending the Boilerplate

 Once the base structure is stable, you can branch into specialized implementations.
-For instance, registering a custom UI action often involves Creating a custom toolbar button in QGIS to ensure consistent icon scaling, hover states, and toggle behavior.
-Similarly, if your plugin requires field calculator integration, you will need to adapt the initialization sequence to support Creating custom expression functions for QGIS, which requires explicit registration with QgsExpression.registerFunction() during initGui().
+If your plugin requires field calculator integration, you will need to adapt the initialization sequence to support custom expression functions, which requires explicit registration with QgsExpression.registerFunction() during initGui() and deregistration in unload().

 Common Errors & Resolution Strategies